flutter/website/src/get-started/install/_get-sdk-linux.md

 ### Method 2: Manual installation

-If you don't have or can't use `snapd`, follow these steps to install Flutter.
+If you aren't using `snapd`, follow these steps to install Flutter.

 1. Download the installation bundle for the latest
    {{site.sdk.channel}} release of the Flutter SDK: